PandeyAditya14/Audio-Encryption/README.md

 ## Usage
 You just need to execute the main.py as it is the wrapper program that abstracts complexities from the user.
-To run the wrapper program execute the follow in command in the project folder.
+To run the wrapper program execute the following command in the project folder.
 ```bash
 python3 main.py
 ```